 Involves upper-class students in working with state and federal judges as part-time law clerks.
 Students work with judges on various legal matters currently pending before the court.
 The students also participate in various workshops and an end-of-semester seminar on various topics relating to judicial administration.

-The Public Policy Clinic undertakes in-depth, balanced policy studies in response to requests from public officials.
-Individual students, or teams of students, supervised by the clinic director, prepare the research reports.
-Designed to give students practical experience in applying analytical policy methods to public policy issues.
+The Public Policy Practicum undertakes in-depth, balanced policy studies in response to requests from public officials.
+Individual students, or teams of students, supervised by faculty, prepare the research reports.
+The course is designed to give students practical experience in applying analytical policy methods to public policy issues.